tsukuba-mas/soba/docs/options.md

 `-1` can be used as a key to represent the "wild card", i.e., the default configuration for all of the agents.
 If 0-origin id and `-1` appear at the same time, the  configuration corresponds to the former key is used.

+If nothing is specified, network is initialized as the complete graph of $|A|$ nodes.

 **Example 1**:
 ```json
 {